Ziguinchor: Africa Cup of Nations

 Ziguinchor was one of the venues for the 1992 Africa Cup of Nations football championship.
 The city Sports and Arts Associations conceived for the first time the concept of having specific suburbs barracking for each national team in order to give a vibrant and joyful atmosphere to the Football tournament that saw Algeria, Côte d'Ivoire, Ghana, Zambia, Egypt, Congo play the first half of the Championship in that city.
 This successful and original experience inspired other tournament organisers from then on.
 Mali hosting the 2002 Africa Cup of Nations used the same concept through the famous Ndiatiguiya, (having specific suburbs barracking for a specific team throughout the tournament), and then Korea/Japan during the 2002 World Cup used the same concept as well.

 Education

 École française François-Rabelais, a French international school serving maternelle (preschool) through collège, is in Ziguinchor.

+The Catholic University of West Africa opened a campus in Ziguinchor in 2006.
 Ziguinchor University was founded in 2007.

-Sister cities

-Ziguinchor has a sister city, as designated by Sister Cities International: